MattPinder/MastersProject/README.md

 * Investigate possibility of diatom plasmids??

 Nitrogen metabolism
 * Still no sign of dissimilatory pathways in Skeletonema; devise alternative strategies

+# 15 March 2018

+G+C content of S. marinoi primary contigs - 45.3%
+* Compared to P. tricornutum - 48.8432% (or 47% based on centromere paper?)
+* Compared to T. pseudonana - 46.905%
+* Compared to F. solaris - 45.6%

+## Short contigs

+Unlikely to be plasmids, as no evidence that they appear in centric diatoms?

+## Nitrogen metabolism

+No obvious signs in Phaeodactylum or Thalassiosira
+* Again, is there a way to tell apart assimilatory and dissimilatory (and respiratory) genes?
+  If the diatom system works in the same way as fungi, then the same genes may be performing these differing functions depending on context...

+* Generated an HMM for p450nor based on paper "Detection and Diversity of Fungal Nitric Oxide Reductase Genes (p450nor) in Agricultural Soils", yielded some results although the E values were lower than for the initial P450 search (but, bear in mind that the model was generated using fungal sequences)

+## For later investigation!

+"The acetate-generating enzyme of Entamoeba, acetyl-CoA synthase (ADP forming), is a comparatively rare enzyme among eukaryotes, but the same enzyme is used in the core energy metabolism of Giardia intestinalis, and homologs occur in the genome of the diatom Thalassiosira pseudonana, in apicomplexan genomes (several Plasmodium species and Cryptosporidium muris), in the stramenopile Blastocystis hominis, and in the excavate taxon Naegleria gruberi."
+(Biochemistry and Evolution of Anaerobic Energy Metabolism in Eukaryotes: MMBR, Muller et al, 2012)